chaiguolong/.vim/bundle/YouCompleteMe/README.md

 In supported file types, this command attempts to perform a semantic rename of the identifier under the cursor.
-This includes renaming declarations, definitions and usages of the identifier, or any other language-appropriate action.
+This includes renaming declarations, definitions, and usages of the identifier, or any other language-appropriate action.
 The specific behavior is defined by the semantic engine in use.

 Similar to `FixIt`, this command applies automatic modifications to your source